karolzlot/google-serp-django/readme.md

 ### Type hinting

 I use it in some places, but I still am not familiar enough to use it everywhere.

-### File `google_search.py`

-As `GoogleSearch()` class doesn't have any state, I decided to make it a class with static methods only.

-This practice is a bit controversial, because I could just remove class and leave only bunch of functions in thi sfile.
-But in my opinion class with static methods looks a little nicer, so I left it this way.
-It's just personal preference.